SSWConsulting/SSW.Rules.Content/rules/sprint-review-retro-email/rule.md

 **Figure: Sprint Backlog from {{ LINK TO SPRINT BACKLOG }}**

-1. Timesheet data - Who worked in the Sprint?
+1. Timesheet data - Who worked in the Sprint? *

 :::img-medium
 ![Figure: Timesheet data for a Sprint](sprint-timesheet-data.png)
 :::

-2. Sprint Burndown (a quick overview of the Sprint)
+2. Sprint Burndown - a quick overview of the Sprint

 ![Figure: Sprint Burndown](burndown.jpg)

-3. Code Coverage (hopefully tests are increasing each Sprint)
+3. Code Coverage - Hopefully tests are increasing each Sprint

 {{ CODE COVERAGE }}